crowdsecurity/crowdsec/tests/ansible/README.md

 Note: all tests with `local/<database>` are expected to pass for `pkg/<database>` as well.

-wip - missing ansible or bats parts, working on it
+wip - missing ansible or bats parts, could be fixed in a future release

-old-db - the database that ships with the distribution is not supported (Postgres < 10)
+old-db - the database that ships with the distribution is not supported (Postgres < 10).
+Won't fix, feel free to install the DB from an unofficial repository.

 0 - MySQL or MariaDB, depending on distribution defaults